-In December 2010, the FASB issued Accounting Standards Update 2010-29, Business Combinations (Topic 805)-Disclosure of Supplementary Pro Forma Information for Business Combinations ("ASU 2010-29"), which requires a public entity to disclose pro forma information for business combinations that occurred in the current reporting period.
+In December 2010, the FASB issued Accounting Standards Update 2010-29, Business Combinations (Topic 805): Disclosure of Supplementary Pro Forma Information for Business Combinations ("ASU 2010-29"), which requires a public entity to disclose pro forma information for business combinations that occurred in the current reporting period.
 The amendments in ASU 2010-29 are effective prospectively for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2010.
-The adoption of the provisions of this topic had no effect on the Company's financial position, results of operations, or cash flows.
+The adoption of the provisions of ASU 2010-29 had no effect on the Company's financial position, results of operations, cash flows, or disclosures.

-6. Cash Equivalents and Investments
+6. Cash, Cash Equivalents, and Short-Term Investments